smitchell556/smitchell556.github.io/_sources/index.rst.txt

 September 2015 - June 2016

-* Process hosptial samples for appropriate tests
+* Processed hosptial samples for appropriate tests.
-* Provide support for doctors and nurses regarding proper sample handling and collection
+* Provided support for doctors and nurses regarding proper sample handling and collection.

 City of Pomona
 ==============